EinSnacht/Top-up-your-rfid-card/README.md

             • D34 -> Coin sensor 3
             • D33 -> Buzzer
-you can change pin on esp32 depends on you
+you can change pin on esp32 depends on you and make sure that you create a folder in C:\AppServ\www and move all my php file in your folder

 Instruction:
 1.download and install appServ